MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/get-started-with-sensitivity-labels.md

 - [Azure Information Protection unified labeling user guide](https://docs.microsoft.com/azure/information-protection/rms-client/clientv2-user-guide)

-If your sensitivity labels apply encryption for PDF documents, these documents can be opened using Microsoft Edge on Windows or Mac.
+If your sensitivity labels apply encryption for PDF documents, these documents can be opened with Microsoft Edge on Windows or Mac.
 For more information, and alternative readers, see [Which PDF readers are supported for protected PDFs?](https://docs.microsoft.com/azure/information-protection/rms-client/protected-pdf-readers#viewing-protected-pdfs-in-microsoft-edge-on-windows-or-mac)